 The key to dealing with these emotions is to recognize that you are still in control of your own life, and that the hope of living a full and wonderful life is exemplified by thousands of role models.
-The signs of hope are all around us—you just need to recognize them when you see them (several examples are listed in the accompanying table).
+The signs of hope are all around us—you just need to recognize them when you see them (several examples are listed in the accompanying table below this post).

 While hope is very powerful, it is also vital that we all recognize that we may need some additional medical help to deal with our emotions.
 Depression, for example, is a commonly recognized clinical condition in individuals with chronic illnesses.
 The table lists some of the potential symptoms of depression, and it is important that you (and your loved ones) know about these symptoms.
 Decision-making is altered if you are depressed, and it is important that you do not make potentially life-changing decisions unless you are emotionally sound.
 The good news is that depression can (and should) be treated!
 Although many of us try to deal with our emotions on our own, it is important that you immediately notify your healthcare team if you are experiencing any symptoms of depression.